 - What kinds of safety issues employees must report; and

-- What kinds of safety issues employees can report if the situation warrants it.
+- What kinds of safety issues employees can report if the situation warrants it?

-Having this kind of safety policy offers the kind of guidance that could otherwise deter employees from not reporting issues.
+Having this kind of safety policy offers the kind of guidance that could otherwise deter employees from not reporting seemingly unimportant issues.
 Some safety managers don't care for language like "mandatory," but the fact is that every job has requirements that one must complete.

-This policy can be as simple or detailed as you would like.
-It will be very helpful for employees to provide the type of issue that is mandatory/voluntary as well as by a brief description.You can include this policy as a part of recurring SMS training.
+This safety reporting policy can be as simple or detailed as you would like.
+It will be very helpful for employees to provide the types of issues that are mandatory/voluntary as well as a brief description.
+As a power tip, your safety team should include this policy as a part of recurring SMS training.

 2- Safety Org Chart

 "A picture is worth a thousand words."
 This is no less true of organizational charts.
 Organizational charts visually illustrate the hierarchical relationship between employees' positions or jobs.
 Not all org charts are created equal, and an org chart is an aviation SMS implementation that is meant to show the hierarchy in relation to the aviation SMS, and not necessarily the formal reporting structure of the company.